Skip to main content

 Diet

-Brown bears may be predators but their diets aren’t full of meat.
-In actual fact, they mostly eat grasses, plants, roots, nuts, mushrooms and berries.
-They also hunt small insects, birds, small rodents and sick, weak or young moose, reindeer, deer and bucks.
+Brown bears are predators, but their diet isn't focused on meat.
+In fact, they mainly eat grasses, plants, roots, nuts, mushrooms and berries.
+Additionally, they hunt small insects, birds, small rodents and sick or weak moose, reindeer, deer and bucks.
 They only eat salmon in coastal regions.
+They're omnivores.

 Behavior